2019 Havana tornado: Casualties

 Early reports by President Miguel Díaz-Canel said there were three deaths and 172 injures in a Twitter post.
 Later, according to Reuters, eight people were killed and over 190 were injured.
 Ten people suffered life-threatening injuries.
 Among the fatalities was a 54-year-old woman who died when the tornado tore through her house while searching for a shelter to hide in.
 Another man died when his home collapsed onto him.
 Two people initially hospitalized also succumbed to their injuries.
 The United Nations Office for the Coordination of Humanitarian Affairs and UN Cuban headquarters reported that 253,682 were directly affected by the destructive tornado, with 80,000 people in the direct path.
 Of the 9,937 people evacuated, at least 9,413 were living in the homes of friends and families while 524 were placed in government shelters.
 Over 144,000 residents did not have access to electricity after the disaster; some still remained without power over a week later.

 Response

 Rescue and recovery operations began immediately after the tornado.
-On 27 January, at 20:00, President Bermúdez arranged a meeting with the Council of Ministers to discuss the progress made on recovery efforts.
+On 27 January, at 20:00, President Díaz-Canel arranged a meeting with the Council of Ministers to discuss the progress made on recovery efforts.
 He was informed by ministers of the damage and casualties in the affected areas.
 Private businesses were also involved in the provision and distribution of basic needs such as clothing and food to needing individuals.
 Several musical artists organized benefit concerts and personally distributed aid to the affected.